 7. Stuff that colonoscopy.

 As our most recent blog post described, colonoscopy screening is soooo 2019.
 An annual painless, non-invasive fecal immunochemical test is both less expensive and more effective at identifying early disease, with no chance of complications.
 Plus, no prep fluid needed!
-(In the immortal words of the great philosopher Dave Barry: “I don’t know what’s in there, but it should never be allowed to fall into the hands of America’s enemies.”)
+(In the immortal words of the great philosopher Dave Barry: “I don’t know what’s in that stuff, but it should never be allowed to fall into the hands of America’s enemies.”)

 8. Pop popcorn